Firsttry-Solutions/Firsttry/atlassian/forge-app/docs/PHASE_7_V2_SPEC.md

 ## 1. Overview

 Phase 7 v2 implements **drift detection** by computing observed changes between consecutive Phase-6 snapshots.
-Drift events record **what changed**, not **why**, **impact**, or **recommendations**.
+Drift events record **what changed**, not **why**, **scope**, or **suggestions**.

 ### Core Principle
 > Drift detection is **observation-only**.
 It answers: "What changed between snapshot A and snapshot B?"
-It does NOT answer causality, quality, risk, or recommendations.
+It does NOT answer causality, quality, risk, or suggestions.

 ### Forbidden Language
 The following terms are **prohibited** in Phase-7 code, UI, documentation, and exports:

     - "impact", "hygiene", "improve", "fix", "recommend", "should", "sudden drop", "root cause", "prevent"

 Any violation triggers a build failure via static analysis test.